 - Service – Deliver exemplary service.

 The Joseph Anderson Cook Library contains the principle holdings of books, journals, microforms, music, media, and other materials, which support the research and instructional programs of the University.
 Cook Library has five floors of book stacks, study areas, computers, and access is provided to over five million books and microforms and over 150,000 journals.
-Library services, such as circulation, reference and interlibrary loan, can be found on the first and second floors with the collections being housed on all five floors.
+Library services, such as circulation, interlibrary loan, and research assistance, are available on the first floor, with the collections housed on all five floors.

 You can learn more about our history here.